Contraz/demosys-py/README.rst

 Made for people who enjoy playing around with modern OpenGL without spending lots of time creating all the tooling to get things up and running.

-Setting a project with a spinning cube can be done in less than a minute
+Creating a project with a spinning cube can be done in less than a minute.
+(Assuming you have glfw installed)

 .. code-block:: shell